sumitmalik51/purviewlab/modules/module10.md

     ![](../images/module10/10.10-postman-get.png)

-4. If successful, Postman should return a JSON document in the body of the response.
+1. Once HTTP request is ready, click **Send**.
+If successful, Postman should return a JSON document in the body of the response.
 Click on the **magnifying glass** and search for the following phrase `"name": "azure_sql_table"` to jump down to the entity definition for an Azure SQL Table.

     > **Did you know?**
     >